-“That worn-out circle on his jeans makes him my kind of man.”
-Small-town folks don’t need this description of Wilson’s ideal good ole boy interpreted into king’s English.
-After all, it probably describes two or three of their uncles.
+"That worn-out circle on his jeans makes him my kind of man," goes Wilson's ode to small-town fellers, which might just describe two or three of your uncles.

 6. "Politically Uncorrect" (with Merle Haggard)

-To celebrate both the American way and classic country music, Wilson looked to the land of “California Girls” for a Bakersfield legend to join her in longing for the old-time way.
+To celebrate both the American way and classic country music, Wilson looked to the land of "California Girls" for a Bakersfield legend to join her in longing for simpler times.